 Your reasons for wanting to bottle-feed your baby with formula are personal.
 You and your partner can make the best decision for you and your baby.
+You can bottle-feed with your own breastmilk, pasteurized donor human milk, or infant formula.
+At first, preparing the bottles and formula can seem confusing, but it gets easier and faster with practice.
+You may decide to bottle-feed your baby formula only or feed them both formula and breastmilk.
 Formulas can provide all the calories and nutrients your baby needs in the first 6 months of life.

+Your baby is born knowing how much food they need.
 Your newborn baby probably will want to eat every 2 to 3 hours.
-Do not worry about the exact timing for the first few weeks, but feed your baby whenever he or she is hungry.
+Do not worry about the exact timing for the first few weeks, but feed your baby whenever they're hungry.
+Signs that your baby is hungry include opening their mouth, sucking on their hands, and smacking their lips.
 In general, your baby should not go longer than 4 hours without eating during the day for the first few months.
 Sit in a comfortable chair with your arms supported on pillows.
 Look into your baby's eyes and talk or sing while you are giving the bottle.
 Enjoy this special time you have with your baby.

-Watch closely for changes in your child's health, and be sure to contact your healthcare provider or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your healthcare provider or nurse advice line if:

 Go to https://www.healthwise.net/patientEd

 Enter P111 in the search box to learn more about "Bottle-Feeding: Care Instructions".

 To learn more about Healthwise, visit Healthwise.org.

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.